apache/incubator-milagro/docs/dta-plugins/plugin-dev-guide.md

 ---
 We have provided a template plugin that provides the same functionality as out-of-the-box milagro.

+## Developer Notes

+You need to install protobufs

+If you change the portobufs definition run

+$ protoc -I=. --go_out=. ./docs.proto

+To add a new endpoint to the goKit Microservices framework

+1. First define the contract in milagro/pkg/milagroservice/proto.go

+Add structs for http transport
+Add responses to milagro/swagger/swagger.config,yaml

+2. Add and endpoint definition

+milagro/pkg/milagroendpoints/endpoints.go

+3. Create a handler factory

 **Thise instructions still aren't perfect**

 1. Clone the repo and make sure that it works by following the [Quick Start](/docs/dta-details/quickstart) instructions